bonomali/radicle-upstream/app/README.md

 #### File structure

-To be able to find code and make changes quickly we organize our components in groups defined by use-case, re-usability and complexity.
-These groups are:
+In Svelte everything is a component, but to be able to build a complex application and still be able to navigate the code and make changes quickly we organize our components in groups defined by use-case, re-usability and complexity.
+Currently you'll find the following groups in the `DesignSystem`
+directory:

-  - `DesignSystem/Primitives`: simple, yet highly reusable components like typography, buttons, form elements, spacing, positioning and other utilities.
+  - `Primitives`: simple, yet highly reusable components like typography, buttons, form elements, spacing, positioning and other utilities.